Frequently Asked Questions

 Following my visit to America in 2019, I informed Cheshire Police that international forensic experts had also concluded that the deaths were double murders staged to look like murder-suicides.
 Their findings were consistent with my findings.
 Again, Cheshire Police failed to act on this information, but again I was given permission to keep working on my updated report.

 It was in 2020, when a third-party decided to leak my updated report to the media, without my knowledge or permission.
 It was only when an article appeared in The Sunday Times that Cheshire Police finally decided to read both of my reports.
-But instead of investigating my evidence-based concerns, they decided to investigate me.

-I ended up submitting two formal grievances against several Cheshire Police officers, over how I had been treated when I raised legitimate concerns with them, and how I was treated during their disproportionate investigation into me.
+I ended up submitting formal grievances against several Cheshire Police officers, over how I had been treated when I raised legitimate concerns with them, and how I was treated during their disproportionate investigation into me.
 I also took Cheshire Police to an Employment Tribunal, but ended up having to withdraw due to the negative impact it was having on my health.

 In December 2022, my lawyer advised me to resign from the police as it was clear from my Employment Tribunal what the motivations of Cheshire Police were against me.
 I did not want to leave the job that I loved and excelled at (plus I knew I had not done anything wrong), but I was left with no choice but to resign.